 The Weariness Cure: 4 Steps to Feel Like Yourself Again

 All moms experience weariness.
 The reason being is that we are fighting the good fight for our family.
 We give and give and give.
 And often we don’t spend the necessary time replenishing all that we pour out onto those we care about.
-Often, this is because we feel it’s selfish to take care of our self, or because we are so overcommitted we feel we just don’t have the time.
+Often, this is because we feel it’s selfish to take care of ourselves, or because we are so overcommitted we feel we just don’t have the time.
 The problem is that we are not Mother Machines.
 If we keep pushing, our body, soul, and emotions will be infected with the weariness virus.

 There is no shame in admitting that we feel weary.
 It’s what we do with the feeling that matters.
 If we ignore it or strive harder, the weariness turns into a virus that can affect every area of our life.